Oldham trust pushes fan-led takeover aim

 Relegation from the EFL will place new stresses on Oldham, from the loss of prestige from no longer being part of 'the 92', to reduced central funding and the potential for smaller attendances on the back of disappointing on-field performance.

-Former boss Lee Johnson, who managed 103 games at Boundary Park in his maiden appointment, feels the drop down could provide opportunity to "reset", freshen up the squad and tinker with the infrastructure for a push back up the divisions.
+Former boss Lee Johnson, who managed 103 games at Boundary Park in his maiden managerial role, feels the drop down could provide opportunity to "reset", freshen up the squad and tinker with the infrastructure for a push back up the divisions.

 "Do I think it's fatal?
 Absolutely not.
-It's a massive opportunity to reset the club from top to bottom and if you can get that realignment including the fans, for a club of that quality I honestly think it can rise again.
+It's a massive opportunity to reset the club from top to bottom and if you can get that realignment including the fans, for a club of that quality I honestly think it can rise again," he told BBC Radio Manchester.

 "I know it sounds difficult and fans will be feeling it deeply, I honestly believe and I've seen it, you can see it a little bit with Stockport County at the moment."

-Getting out of the division will be no small task, given the struggles of Notts County, Grimsby Town and Chesterfield - all sides that have endured the slide out of the EFL in recent times.
+Getting out of the National League will be no easy task, given the struggles of Notts County, Grimsby Town and Chesterfield - all sides that have endured the slide out of the EFL in recent times.

-With one automatic spot available and a competitive play-off series to overcome for the second, the National League is a tough environment with a mix of full-time, hybrid and part-time clubs vying for promotion.
+With one automatic promotion spot available and a competitive play-off series to overcome for the second, the National League is a tough environment with a mix of full-time, hybrid and part-time clubs vying for promotion.

 "It's really difficult to get out of the division," Johnson continued.
 "It's a strong league and sometimes stronger than the top half of League Two in terms of the way non-league players get paid and have other jobs.